daed5/serpmaster/README.md

 # Getting Started

-To get started with this Google scraper, head to our [pricing page](https://serpmaster.com/pricing/) and pick a plan.
-We’ll then send you your authentication details and you’ll be able to make your first request.
+To get started with this Google scraper, first, choose a plan that matches the size of your project (here.)[https://serpmaster.com/pricing/] We’ll then send you your authentication details and you’ll be able to make your first request.

 # Learn More